dwgb93/TEI_WildfireSpread/README.md

 | Precipitation | 0.005260 |

-## Predictability-of-Wildfire-Spread
+## Predictability of Wildfire Spread

 Predicting wildfire spread from this dataset is challenging because approximately 98% of the data is not on fire.
 We also make the assumption that no fire suppression efforts have been made.

-## Modeling-Approach
+## Modeling Approach

 To determine the locations that will be on fire the next day, we used 3 models:
 1. Sklearn classifiers: Logistic Regression and Random Forest
-2. TensorFlow: Convolutional Neural Network.
+2. Keras: Convolutional Neural Network.

 Precision indicates the fraction of our fire predictions that are accurate whereas recall gives the fraction of the actual fires that are correctly predicted.
 The area under the precision–recall curve provides a more effective metric for imbalanced binary classification since the dataset mostly contained no fire.